Introduction

 Celebrity Lifestyle 😉

 During his fascinating lifetime, Roy met an awful lot of well-known / famous people.
-I’ve articulated a summary of those encounters below.
+I’ve articulated a summary of those encounters below, which I gleaned from conversations.

 Stanley Matthews – footballer